Amritsar had always intrigued me.

-Arriving in Amritsar after a 10+ hour journey on a local bus from Shimla, James and I were exhausted.
-We got to our hostel, ordered room service and hit the sack.
+Arriving in Amritsar after a 10+ hour journey on a local bus from Shimla, we were exhausted.
+We arrived at our accommodation, ordered room service and hit the sack.

-The next morning, we were up bright and early – we only had one full day in Amritsar and wanted to make the most of it!
-Here’s how we spent a full day in this wonderful city in February 2015.
+The next morning, we were up bright and early – we only had one day in Amritsar and wanted to make the most of it!
+Here’s how we spent a full day in this wonderful city.

 The most famous and important Sikh shrine in the world, the Golden Temple was constructed between 1585 and 1604, and is formally called the Harmandir Sahib (The Abode of God).
 A beautiful, white building encircles the complex, and the temple itself is surrounded by a pool of holy water.
 It is a peaceful refuge from the chaotic streets outside.
 Upon entering the temple, it’s like the outside world no longer exists – pilgrims and tourists alike are marvelled by the serenity of this holy place of worship.